 Reflections from Summit

-A premier retirement destination, Summit of Uptown, a senior living community in Park Ridge—which is already well-known throughout the area for offering the best of Independent Living and personalized Assisted Living—Summit’s Memory Care Neighborhood also provides care for those with Alzheimer’s and other memory impairments.
-With this widened scope, Summit https://www.arborcompany.com/locations/illinois/park-ridge-summit-of-uptownnow has a continuum of care available to meet the needs of our seniors at all levels of care.
+If you are ready to begin a new chapter in your life, you may want to consider a visit to Summit of Uptown, a senior living community in Park Ridge.
+A premier retirement destination—already well-known throughout the area for offering the best of Independent Living and personalized Assisted Living—Summit has launched the new Memory Care Neighborhood specializing in caring for those with Alzheimer’s and other memory impairments.
+After 33 years of providing services to our senior population, Summit https://www.arborcompany.com/locations/illinois/park-ridge-summit-of-uptown looks forward to this new chapter in its history where it will now provide a continuum of care that will meet the needs of our seniors at all levels of care.

-As you continue on your life journey wherever it may take you, Summit invites you to visit in person, click on www.summitofuptown.com or call 847-825-1161 to find out more about programs, activities, services, and amenities at Summit of Uptown, which has been providing quality services for seniors for more than 30 years.
+Visit our website at www.summitofuptown.com or call 847-825-1161 to find out more about programs, activities, services, and amenities at Summit of Uptown, which has been providing quality services for seniors for more than three decades.